That Man Looks Wierd

 3. Make my child apologise to the person in question: This is tricky.
 I say in number 1 that the child is not at fault so am I contracting myself if I make them apologise?
 Or, are they learning if they hurt another’s feeling, regardless whether it was intentional or not, an apology is in order?
 Both are true I expect and I usually judge each situation separately and act accordingly and hopefully wisely.

-4. Communicate: Absolutely, every time; it’s a must.
+4. Communicate: Absolutely, every time.
 How can kids learn what is socially acceptable if we don’t tell them/show them?

 5. Dig a hole in the floor: I MUST take a shovel on my next shopping trip.